magarena/magarena/release/README.txt

 Thank you for your support and have fun!

-Release 2270 (September QQQ, 2011)
+Release 2270 (September 23, 2011)
 ============
 brought to you by beholder, melvin, and wait321

-- added the following cards:
+- added deck editor
 - revamped the implementation of continuous effects to be more modular, the engine now supports layers and timestamps
-- added option in preferences to select type of card highlighting
-- added deck editor
-- improved the "New Game" screen
+- updated the look and feel of the UI and improved the "New Game" screen
-- improved crash handling to handle unhandled exception from any part of the program
 - improved the resolution of some token images
 - added support for "whenever player gain life" trigger
 - added support for non-creature auras
 - ensure that order of blockers does not change when the attacker they were blocking is destroyed
-- game no longer crashes when you load a deck that contains an unsupported card, instead a message indicating the unsupported cards will be shown
+- improved crash handling to handle unhandled exception from any part of the program
+- added option in preferences to select type of card highlighting

 - fixed a bug where the "When Targeted" trigger does not activate for spells with kicker